MEDICAL ASSISTANT PROGRAM INFORMATION

 The student must complete the requirements for a Certificate of Achievement in Medical Assisting.
 In addition, the student must take A&P 120, electives, and general education requirements to achieve a minimum of 60 units.
 The length of time to complete this depends on the student’s curriculum load.
 See the Cerritos College Graduation Requirements.

-Full time students can complete this program in two semesters when starting with the fall semester.
+Full time students can complete this program in two semesters.
 Discussion with the department chair regarding questions on course selection is encouraged.
-Course selection for a full-time Fall student is recommended as follows:
+Course selection for a full-time student is recommended as follows: